-Using the facilities after hours • You must access the building with your ID card.
+- You must access the building with your ID card.
 Keep your ID card with you whenever you are on campus, especially after hours.
 Security guards and custodians may ask you for it.
-If you cannot show it to them, they are entitled to ask you to leave the building. --- --

-- Security will sweep the building and anyone (staff or students still in the building at midnight will be asked to leave).
-Everyone must leave when Security ask you to do so.
-A guard's report is sent to the faculty overnight with any issues and they are followed up with by the Faculty Operations Manager. - Keep your mobile phone with you at all times, for your own safety.
+If you cannot show it to them, they are entitled to ask you to leave the building. - At midnight all staff and learners must leave Kahukura - no exceptions.
+Anyone either trying to hide or evade Security sweeps can expect to have their name recorded and escalated to the Management Team for follow up. - Keep your mobile phone with you at all times, for your own safety.
 You are highly advised to save security's number (027 540 8076) in your phone. - You must not be in the building alone at night.
 There must be at least two learners present at any one time. - Do not attempt to access unauthorised levels and rooms such as the staff space, the technician's office, the concrete lab or the cleaning rooms. - Do not use unauthorised phones. - Do not bring electrical equipment or other small electrical items into the building. - Do not drink alcohol, take drugs, or smoke (including vaping and e-cigarettes). - Because of fire hazards and for safety reasons, do not bring extra furniture into the rooms.